KenXBS/XBS/README.md

 XBS modules can be individually deployed, configured, executed among XBS application servers.
 XBS application can be very flexible to fit in various hardware environments.
 It can be deployed on from single machine to a large computer farm, without any code change.
-XBS application servers also provides off-the-shelf features for distributed application, like fail over, load balancing, distributed transaction, etc. For example, using XBS application execution console (or programmatic), a module can be configured to run on a predefined server set (â€˜Groupâ€™ in XBS).
+XBS application servers also provides off-the-shelf features for distributed application, like fail over, load balancing, distributed transaction, etc. For example, using XBS application execution console (or programmatic), a module can be configured to run on a predefined server set (¡®Group¡¯ in XBS).
 When need more computation power, just add machines to the server set.
 XBS cluster will automatically balance load to added machines.

 ## <a name="Components" />Platform Components